duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 						- scholarship
 						- the law
 						- administration.
-				- This reputation, together with its
+				- This reputation, together with some features has led to its being called 'Athens of the North'
 					- many fine historic buildings
 					- and also perhaps topography
-						- (there is a rock in the middle of the city on which stands the castle)
+						- (there is a rock in the middle of the city on which stands the castle) -
-					- has led to its being called 'Athens of the North
 				- The annual Edinburgh Festival of the arts is internationally famous.